msheffer2/Data-Science-Specialization/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-5-1.png)

-Technically, the PDF Captsone Report was all that was required but I also submitted a github repository for those interested in seeing my syntax, which I've recreated here.
+Technically, the PDF Capstone Report was all that was required but I also submitted a github repository for those interested in seeing my syntax, which I've recreated here.
 This repository includes most of the datafiles required to replicate this work (excluding the original Yelp